 The Network currently has collaborative partnerships with three national organizations (The Jaycees, Mothers Voices, Advocates for Youth), as well as service providers in Missouri, Illinois, Michigan, Minnesota, Indiana, Colorado, and Oklahoma.
 Two new Affiliates (Minnesota and Indiana) were added during 2001 and five additional Affiliates are currently under development.

-Funding for the Network comes from Jaycee chapters across the country, and private and corporate donations, from sources such as online propecia and other commercial websites.
+Funding for the Network comes from Jaycee chapters across the country, and private and corporate donations, from sources such as and other commercial websites.
 We thank them for their support.
 Although a separate organization, the Network is integrally linked to the Jaycees whose members were founders of the Junior Chamber Family AIDS Network.
 In every state where an Affiliate is formed, young leaders are mobilizing community resources, building collaborative partnerships, providing volunteer support for direct services, and advocating for better policy strategies all for the sake of children and families affected by HIV/AIDS.

 another community project from ozwebsites a discount domain register